 Where is HDB made and how should I store it?

 HDB is blended in small batches in a facility that also manufactures cereals for humans.
 It is shelf-stable for 12 months after packaging, but best kept in a cool dry place and resealed after opening.
+Some customers decant the jumbo bags into smaller containers for convenience.

 We're really proud to say that we offer a money back guarantee for Happy Dog Breakfast.
 Our experience tells us that your dog will love HDB (even if it takes a bit of workaround), and will be healthier than ever before.
 But, as with people, one size doesn't always fit all.